matt-l-01/bids-correction/README.md

 options:
-  -h, --help         show this help message and exit --path PATH        Specify a path to the folder containing subject files (optional). (default: rawdata) --log              Edit file names to correct BIDS format. (default: False) --rename           Edit file names to correct BIDS format. (default: False) --intendedfor      Edit IntendedFor field in JSON files. (default: False) --modify-in-place  Instead of copying by default, this will (!)
+  -h, --help         show this help message and exit --path PATH        Specify a path to the folder containing subject files (optional). (default: rawdata) --log              Generate the update log for fixes to be made (MUST BE DONE FIRST). (default: False) --rename           Edit file names to correct BIDS format. (default: False) --intendedfor      Edit IntendedFor field in JSON files. (default: False) --modify-in-place  Instead of copying by default, this will (!)
 MODIFY (!) current files. (default: False)